Anaerobic Digestion Plants

 Anaerobic digestion plants are simply the process facilities in which anaerobic digestion takes place.
-When people talk of anaerobic digestion plants (AD Plants) though they are usually referring to commercial scale Anaerobic Digestion Facilities.
-The smaller “low technology” house-and-community food waste type digesters popular in the developing nations, are usually referred to as biogas digesters.
+When people talk of anaerobic digestion plants (AD Plants) they are usually referring to commercial-scale Anaerobic Digestion Facilities.
+The smaller “low technology” house-and-community food waste type digesters popular in the developing nations are usually referred to as biogas digesters.